tranhelen/tranhelen/_posts/2017-01-23-assessingimpact.md

 - blog
 - management
 layout: post
+twitter_desc: How Shopify gauges the impact or success of a Designer within our product teams.
+twitter_image: 73-00card.jpg

 ---

 As a company scales a Design team cannot afford to function any longer on an ad-hoc basis.
 Many things get lost within rapid growth of a company-even the expectations you hold of your peers in your own discipline.